 For example, make sure you check what security controls and privacy settings are available and that you understand any limitations.
 Read the collection notice or privacy statement for an explanation of how your personal information will be used and to whom it will be disclosed.
 If you do not fully understand why the information is being collected or who it will be given to, contact the agency to find out more.

 Finally, think before you make your personal information public.
 Although social networking sites provide an easy and convenient way to publicise your opinions, it is not uncommon for people to regret information they have posted because they did not think about the consequence of their post, or that their posting could be seen by an unintended audience.

 - 1 See section 12 of the IP Act.

 - 2 See sections 28 and 32 of the IP Act.

 - 3 On a practical note, it will often be difficult for a third party to know the content of provided material until it is in fact, published.

-- 5 The Sustainable Planning Act 2009 (Qld) authorises local government to publish specified information and documents about a development application on Planning and Development Online (PD Online).
+- 5 The Planning Act 2016 (Qld) authorises local government to publish specified information and documents about a development application on Planning and Development Online (PD Online).